Internal-Only Services

 # externally_routed_services must not contain processing or merchant-onboarding

-Expected output: the map contains only auth, management, online-txn, status.
+Expected output: the map contains only auth, management, online-txn, card-present, status.

 # URL maps must not reference either service